viamrobotics/docs/docs/components/input-controller/_index.md

 {{< /tabs >}}

 {{% alert="Note" color="note" %}}
-Access the complete repository for the above Python example on Viam's Github [here](https://github.com/viamrobotics/intermode/blob/main/controller_client/wheel.py).
+Access the complete repository for the Python example on [Github](https://github.com/viamrobotics/intermode/blob/main/controller_client/wheel.py).
 {{% /alert %}}

 ### Control your robot with an Input Controller with Viam's Client SDK Libraries